tomcuchta/rainvillesfsolutions/README.md

 # Solutions to Earl D. Rainville's "Special Functions"

 "Special Functions" by Rainville is a classic text in the theory of special functions.
 This document includes a mostly completed solution manual for the text.
+The solutions grew out of the solutions handwritten by Sylvester Pagano, furthered by Leon Hall, and typeset by Tom Cuchta.

 ## Getting Started